linewriter1024/textengine/.github/instructions/mission.instructions.md

 - Example: Player says "hide under wagon" → system generates "underneath_wagon" entity if it doesn't exist
 - **No hardcoded rooms, items, or NPCs** beyond bootstrap/example code
 - World content emerges from simulation rules, not authored scenarios
+- **Genre flexibility**: The same entity system can represent a medieval castle, a universe of spaceships and planets, or a bay filled with pirate vessels and ports across the ocean.

 ### 2. Relationship-Driven Simulation
 - **All interactions through entity relationships**, not object properties